One of the first things that your veterinarian will want to do is get your dog’s history from you.

 Urine testing is also an important part of diagnosing kidney disease in dogs and cats.
 Some of the urine tests we commonly perform are:

 - Urine specific gravity, which measures the concentration of your pet’s urine.
-In kidney disease, the urine is usually not very concentrated.
+In kidney disease, the urine is usually quite dilute.

 - Urine protein levels.
 Protein may leak from the kidneys in some forms of kidney disease and show up in the urine.

-- Urine protein: creatinine ratio, which compares the amount of protein in your pet’s urine in relation to the concentration of his urine and gives a truer measure of the significance of protein found in the urine.
+- Urine protein: creatinine ratio, which compares the amount of protein in your pet’s urine in relation to the concentration of his urine.
+This gives a truer measure of the significance of protein found in the urine.

 Other tests may be necessary, depending on the results of the basic tests listed above.
-For instance, if a specific disease like leptospirosis is suspected as causing your pet’s kidney disease, testing for this disease may be indicated.
+For instance, if a specific disease like leptospirosis is suspected, testing for this disease may be indicated.
 On the other hand, if an anatomical defect of the kidney is suspected, different testing may be recommended.

 Canine Kidney Function Screening: Checking Your Dog’s Kidney Function